tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 delegator.
 Minimizing their semantics in this way is intended to mitigate the risk of cross protocol attacks involving delegated credentials.

-The code changes to create and verify delegated credentials would be localized to the TLS stack, which has the advantage of avoiding changes to security-critical and often delicate PKI code (though of course moves that complexity to the TLS stack).
+The code changes required in order to create and verify delegated credentials, and the implementation complexity this entails, are localized to the TLS stack.
+This has the advantage of avoiding changes to security-critical and often delicate PKI code.

 ## Client and Server behavior